Rishat-F/KASKO/README.md

 # KASKO
-Application for сalculating of the cost of the automobile insurance policy KASKO
+Application for сalculating the cost of the automobile insurance policy KASKO